jyxia/JXVimeo/README.md

 ## JXVimeo Player
-* `player.js` is a UMD lib.
-A library can be universally reused.
+* `player.js` is a UMD library which be universally reused.
 It is a `jQuery widget`-like development, but only use vanilla JavaScript code.
 * The `player` instance is an self-contained HTML component (widget).
 All you need to do is to create a `player` instance and insert it to the HTML document (e.g. inside a `<div>` block). `player` can be recreated multiple times event on the same page.
 * Support all features of current Vimeo player (mainly play/pause and the progress bar).
 * Written in [Airbnb JavaScript](https://github.com/airbnb/javascript) style